 2. Desk Chair

-- Executive Office Chairs: provide premium comfort
+- Executive Office Chairs: These chairs provide premium comfort.

-- Office Stools: No arms or back
+- Office Stools: These desk seating options have no arms or back.

 See our types of desk chairs here.